-Amla pickle recipe – Quick and easy Andhra style amla pickle in just 15 minutes.
-Usiri avakaya is usually made during the winters when amla or Indian gooseberries are in season.
-There are a few different ways an andhra style amla pickle is made, the one I am sharing today is similar to the mango avakaya.
-This amla pickle can be eaten with plain rice, dosa or paratha.
+There are a few different ways an andhra style amla pickle is made, this one is similar to the mango avakaya.
+It can be eaten with plain rice, dosa or paratha.

 Choose amla that are firm and fresh, this keeps the pickle good for longer time.
 This amla avakaya is just an instant version which doesn’t stay good for an year.
-If you prefer to keep the pickle for an year or more you can check this Andhra amla pickle.
+If you prefer to keep the pickle for an year or more you can check this Andhra amla pachadi.